rg-3/tenv.rb/README.md

 Twitter.
 In my experience, rate limiting occurs frequently on this API, more so than other Twitter APIs I have tried.

-`archive-likes` supports filtering what tweets to archive, try `archive-likes --help` to see what options are available.
+`archive-likes` supports filtering what and how many tweets to archive, run `archive-likes --help` to see what options are available.
+By default a users likes are read from start to finish, unless the `--max` option is passed or an interrupt is received(`^C`) while the command runs.

 The following example archives the likes of Yukihiro "Matz" Matsumoto, who happens to have a low number of liked tweets: